EmuxEvans/tinystatus/README.md

 ## Platforms?
 TinyStatus is written in pure Python 3, so it should run on all major platforms provided they have Python 3 installed.

-If you count iPhones as "platforms" and not simply "Tiny Steve Jobs", then you're out of luck, because that "Platform" doesn't allow anything not personally vetted by the real owners of the phones: Apple.

-Android, on the other hand, can be loaded with Python 3 through the Android Scripting Layer, although because I'm too lazy to investigate options for a graphical interface or any other such niceities, you'll have to make do with the terminal interface.
+It only uses modules and functions distributed as part of the Python 3 core.

 ## Improvements?
+For the purposes of this section, let's pretend code brevity is no longer a concern.

-A lot of improvements can be made with third-party modules, but TinyStatus must be standalone, so only native library code or ubiquitous addons should be considered.
+A lot of improvements can be made with third-party modules, but "politically", TinyStatus must be standalone, so only native library code or ubiquitous addons should be considered.

-TinyStatus uses Python's built-in XMLRPC system for servers and clients.
-It's a beautifully simple system for establishing a networking protocol, but XML itself has huge overheads for data like TinyStatus; the XML formatting is likely to be many times the size of most requests.
-JSON-RPC would be a much more suitable format, but Python doesn't have a builtin JSON-RPC library.

-If one were to include PyCrypto in the list of requirements, a 10-20 extra lines of code could implement pubkey authentication so that users couldn't simply falsify their names and post as other users.
-This would require that servers remember which pubkey they first saw used by which usernames, and thereafter only honour messages signed by the same pubkey.
-The main problems are the availability of PyCrypto, which is not included in Python by default, and compilation of PyCrypto for smaller platforms that cannot compile their own code easily, like Android (I'm stunned that there's so little effort put into putting "make" on Android).

-Additionally, if PyCrypto was being used anyway, one could encrypt the network traffic, which would provide a small measure of protection against network analysis to determine who is the author of what messages, and who follows who.

-Fundamentally though, TinyStatus is a limited architecture; without a more advanced method of organising the network, scaling TinyStatus beyond a few tens of servers is likely to lead to massive congestion of server traffic and very slow clients.
-Making a twitter-killer was never the point; it can be done, but unless our glorious leaders decide to attack free speech on Twitter, there is little incentive to do so right now.
+Still, here are some immediate and obvious improvements:

+* Use of SQLite3 for databasing instead of the flat file.
+* Storing known servers, scoring of servers by reliability.
+* Adding a TOFU (trust-on-first-use) public-key system for authentication.
+* Use of a simple federation protocol or DHT for servers to minimise traffic.
+* Expiry of old data.
+* Rewrite in RPython.

+If we ignore avoiding third-party code or code that won't compile easily on embedded:

+* PyNaCl for authentication and encryption of private messages.
+* JSON-RPC instead of XMLRPC, or Flask mini-webapps hosted through Pagekite/similar
+* Wordpress server plugin? :)